BigPolarBear1/factorization/README.md

 The day I break factorization will be day 0 of the gay future.
 A better world will be born.
 A world of human creativity.
 A world of art, science and spirituality.
 A world without suffering.
 I will see that world become reality, no matter the cost.

+#### To run from folder "Higher Degree QS" (Experimental WORK IN PROGRESS):</br></br>
+To build: python3 setup.py build_ext --inplace</br>
+To run: python3 run_qs.py -keysize 50 -base 500 -debug 1 -lin_size 1_000_000 -quad_size 1

+Update: THIS IS MY MOST RECENT VERSION!
+I JUST HAD A MAJOR INSIGHT!
+I will stop working on NFS_WIP2 below because I just realized I can just do Quadratic Sieve with higher degree polynomials.
+There is no reason to overcomplicate things with square roots over finite fields and all that.
+I just did the math on 3rd degree polynomials.. and I see now how to do it.
+I will add support for degree > 2 in the weekend.
+I'm an idiot.
+I should have realized this a LONG time ago.

 #### To run from folder "NFS_WIP2" (Experimental WORK IN PROGRESS):</br></br>

 ##NFS related code is borrowed from: https://github.com/basilegithub/General-number-field-sieve-Python (note: Very impressively written, helped me big time, thanks)